 It wasn’t until 20 years after I read that book in 1996 that I actually got a chance to participate in a falconry hunt – right on the farm where I lived on Maryland’s Eastern Shore.

 A friend of mine brought his pair of Harris Hawks with his falconry friend who brought her pair of hawks as well.
-With their dachshunds flushing out the bushes at the edge of the words, and us with our brush beating sticks, whooping and hollering, we chased rabbits out of the hedgerows, giving the birds a good chase for a couple of hours.
+With their dachshunds flushing out bunnies at the edge of the woods. and us with our brush beating sticks, whooping and hollering, we chased rabbits out of the hedgerows, giving the birds a good chase for a couple of hours.